donmor/TiddloidLite/Readme.md

 ### Please notice (1.2 and above)

-* Tiddloid/Tiddloid Lite now supports wiki list data importing/exporting.
+* Tiddloid Lite now supports wiki list data importing/exporting.
     * To import: Copy `data.json` to `INTERNAL/Android/data/top.donmor.tiddloidlite/files/` before running for the first time.
 If you have previously run the program, clear the data in `Settings/Apps` and copy the file.
     * To export: Create a tiddler with: `<a href="javascript:window.twi.exportDB()">export</a>` and click the link.
+A `data.json` will be generated under `INTERNAL/Android/data/top.donmor.tiddloidlite/files/`.
 * Now supports Applying theme color to the window or hiding the toolbar on loaded depending on configurations inside wiki.
     * Apply theme color: Check `Control Panel/Appearance/Client Tweaks/Tiddloid/Apply theme color to system bars` (in future versions) or create the tiddler: `$:/config/Tiddloid/ApplyTheme` with `yes`.
     * Hide toolbar: Check `Control Panel/Appearance/Client Tweaks/Tiddloid/Hide toolbar on loading complete` (in future versions) or create the tiddler: `$:/config/Tiddloid/HideToolbar` with `yes`.
-* TiddlyWiki 5.1.23 has dropped support for Android 5.1 and below (WebView 39).
+* TiddlyWiki 5.1.23 has critical bugs on Android 5.1 and below (WebView 39).
 Another thing is that JSON behaves differently between 5.0+ and 4.4, causing random wiki list order bug on KitKat devices.
-We recommend you to use Tiddloid/Tiddloid Lite on Oreo (8.0) and above to enable all features.
+We recommend you to use Tiddloid Lite on Oreo (8.0) and above to enable all features.

 ### License

-This app is under GPL v2 license,
+This app is released under GPL v2 license,
 1. Commercial use
 2. Modification
 3. Distribution